 Let’s look at this approach in action.
 For instance, perhaps your company needs a better system for tracking freelancer assignments.
 Andy is in charge of his process, which currently involves 10 managers working independently with no concept of what the others are doing.
 Random e-mails are floating around all the time, projects are being held up, and freelancers are getting paid late.

-You’ve researched a piece of cloud software that facilitates communication and ensures accuracy [such as QuickBase].
+You’ve researched a piece of process management software in the cloud that facilitates communication and ensures accuracy [such as QuickBase].
 You might ask Andy if you could meet with him to discuss the freelancer tracking process.
 Launch with something like: “Andy, I think it’s great that you’re establishing a central repository for freelancer assignments.
 I know of some software that would make your job easier.”
 Proceed to show Andy the solution and explain any cost or productivity savings.
 Say you’re willing to assist with implementation if he’s interested.

 As the “keeper,” Andy will be able to share why your idea is doable, or why it might not be (remember, he has the big picture).
 But regardless, appearing educated and demonstrating deference and respect will make it far more likely that Andy will listen to you, and far less likely that you will get shut down.